willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 To manually download and install the Motion Controller model driver, visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
 Installation instructions are available on the download page.

-### The Motion controllers firmware update takes significantly longer than two minutes
+### The Motion controllers firmware update takes significantly longer than two minutes.

 Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
 Poor Bluetooth link quality is ususally the cause of these problems.

-### I just inserted fresh batteries but the controller virtual battery level does not indicate full level
+### I just inserted fresh batteries but the controller virtual battery level does not indicate full level.

 Motion controller battery level is tuned for AA batteries, and some low voltage rechargeable batteries may not report as full although being fully charged.

-### My controller does not vibrate when battery is low
+### My controller does not vibrate when battery is low.

 Haptics is disabled when battery level gets low.
 Replace your batteries.

-### My device vibrated three times and then shutdown
+### My device vibrated three times and then shutdown.

 Your batteries are running low and hit the cut-off threshold.
 Replace your batteries.

-### My Samsung Motion Controller’s touchpad is off-center or has a dead spot
+### My Samsung motion controller’s touchpad is off-center or has a dead spot.

 This is probably a hardware defect and you should go back to your retailer or equipment manufacturer for a replacement or exchange.

-### The Controller isn't working correctly and I can't update the device
+### The controller isn't working correctly and I can't update the device.

 Restore it to factory conditions (you will need fresh batteries):
 1. Unplug and power off the controllers.